Clark-Kameren/TicTacToeAI/README.md

 # TicTacToeAI
-Simple neural net that plays tic tac toe on any sized board
+Simple neural net that plays tic tac toe.
+Uses the dlib and armadillo libraries in C++.